eclair-29/app-/readme.md

 ## The Skuld Builder v.1.0.0

 An intermediate and transitional project workflow environment made by the [Skuld Project](www.facebook.com/miguel.dechavez.3) for starting your development project.
 The folder structure consists of a build system, development folder and production folder.
-Content Files for each folder are divided according to the process folder (either development or production) in order to handle your project smoothly.
+Content Files for each folder are dividedaccording to the process folder (either development or production) in order to handle your project smoothly.